Exilarch/mobileinsight-core/README.md

 The install script will install MobileInsight package to your `PYTHONPATH`, install MobileInsight GUI to `/usr/local/bin/mi-gui`, and run an offline analysis example at the end.

-Next, move these files out of the repository folder and into the parent folder of the repository folder:

-kpi-manager-test.py

-auth_sample.mi2log

-attach_sample.mi2log

-tau_sample.mi2log

-detach_sample.mi2log

-Then run kpi-manager-test.py with proper arguments.
-See comments in kpi-manager-test.py for more instructions.
+Next, to run the analyzers I developed, run the corresponding script:

+    ./test-failures.sh

-The analyzers I developed will be created and ran to detect failures for the cellular network log(s) passed in.
+The analyzers I developed will be created and ran to detect failures for four sample logs.
+If you would like to run other logs, run kpi-manager-test-fr.py and pass in the appropriate log(s) that you wish to test.

 ## Failure diagnosis background